marathomas/tutorial_repo/README.md

     │   ├── 01_generate_spectrograms.ipynb
     │   ├── ...
     │   └── ...
-    ├── audio                                  <- ! put your input soundfiles in this folder !
+    ├── audio                                  <- ! put your input soundfiles in this folder or unzip the provided example audio!
     │   ├── call_1.wav
     │   ├── call_2.wav
     │   └── ...